Financial market efficiency: Informational efficiency levels

-Efficient-market hypothesis (EMH)
+Efficient-market hypothesis

 Fama also created the efficient-market hypothesis (EMH), which states that in any given time, the prices on the market already reflect all known information, and also change fast to reflect new information.

 Therefore, no one could outperform the market by using the same information that is already available to all investors, except through luck.

 Random walk theory

 Another theory related to the efficient market hypothesis created by Louis Bachelier is the "random walk" theory, which states that prices in the financial markets evolve randomly.

 Therefore, identifying trends or patterns of price changes in a market can't be used to predict the future value of financial instruments.